As social dynamics change, so must funding: testimony to the U.S. Senate Finance Committee

 Casey understands that it takes both human and financial resources to be successful.
 And so, we have committed to spend approximately $1 billion of our own endowment over the next nine years to help protect and support our nation’s most vulnerable children.

-Since Casey began its 2020 Strategy for America’s Children, there’s been a 17 percent reduction in the nation’s foster care population.
+Since Casey began its 2020 Strategy for America’s Children, there’s been a 17% reduction in the nation’s foster care population.
 From just over 510,000 children in out-of-home care in fiscal year 2005, to just over 420,000 in 2009.
-I believe this is, in part, due to an increasing number of child welfare agencies working successfully with families upstream, identifying other safe alternatives for children besides foster care, and emphasizing prevention and post permanency support as integral parts of child welfare practice.
+I believe this is, in part, due to an increasing number of child welfare agencies working successfully with families upstream, identifying other safe alternatives for children besides foster care, and emphasizing prevention and post-permanency support as integral parts of child welfare practice.

 According to the National Association of State Mental Health Program Directors, states are making unprecedented cuts in mental health spending.
-Nearly four percent, as a national average between 2008 and 2009, an additional 5 percent from 2009 to 2010, and 8 percent or more projected for 2011.
+Nearly 4% percent, as a national average between 2008 and 2009, an additional 5% from 2009 to 2010, and 8% or more projected for 2011.
 These cuts reduce community-based treatment for children and parents at risk of becoming involved in the child welfare system and/or foster care placement.

 Research shows that lack of community mental health and substance abuse services increases demands on families.
 It increases demands on the child welfare system and other health and human services programs.